 With medical websites, it’s much less apparent when to replace it.
 You only need to know to ask yourself two questions in order to make the assessment.

 Before we share the easy way to evaluate your website, let’s agree on one thing.
-If you own an audiology practice, or a medical practice of any kind, the primary role of your website is simple.
+If you own a medical practice, the primary role of your website is simple.
 It’s to attract patients and get the phone ringing so you can schedule them in for visit.
 Right?

 Now let’s look at where this simple process can go wrong online.